redhat-openshift-ecosystem/certification-releases/4.9/ga/ci-pipeline.md

-## <a id="private-registry"></a>Optional Step - If using a private container registry
+## <a id="private-registry"></a>Required Step (Will be Optional soon) - If using a private container registry
 By default the Pipeline will use the OpenShift Container Registry running in the cluster.

-If you would like to use a private registry you will need to add credentials for that registry.
+NOTE: There is a known bug here that is being addressed, see [here.](https://github.com/redhat-openshift-ecosystem/openshift-preflight/issues/283) Until this is corrected, please use an external registry and follow these steps:

 ### <a id="container-registry-creds"></a>Add credentials for the Container Registry
 The Pipeline will automatically build your Operator Bundle Image as well as a Bundle Image Index for testing and verification.